cbrews/ignition/README.md

 ![There are a few reports from the pilots.
 They are simply identifying their flight plan very carefully.
 Four minutes into the flight, Gordon Cooper just told Grissom that he is looking mighty good.
 Gus gave him a reasuring laugh.
 A very calm pilot in command of that spacecraft.](docs/img/transcript-4.png)

 Want to help contribute to Ignition?
 See the [developer documentation](./docs/developer.md) for contribution guidelines, build processes, and testing.

+The developer documentation is still being completed, if you have specific questions, please open tickets within this project.

 ## License
 Ignition is licensed under [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/).